Frequently Asked Queries

 How to Translate RaceStudio 3 for Localization

 RaceStudio 3 software can be translated in a simple and effective way.
-If you want to create your translation please read on and follow these instructions.
+If you want to create your translation, please read on and follow these instructions.

-The .xml files are text files that contain the translations.
+• The .xml files are text files that contain the translations.

-Your RaceStudio 3 will feature a new language: French, with an Italian flag icon.
+Your RaceStudio 3 will now feature a new language: French, with an Italian flag icon.

 Now you’re ready to translate.
-Open the xml files with any text editor and change the rightmost part of any row.
+Open the .xml files with any text editor and change the rightmost part of any row.

 For example, this: